w3c/epub-tests/README.md

    *  Core Media Types
    *  Internationalization

+   If you add a new coverage value, please edit this document to list it above.

 * `dcterms:isReferencedBy` (repeated, as part of a `meta` element): A series of URLs that refer to the relevant sections of the specification.
 These links provide back-links to the relevant normative statements from each test entry in the